TransLinkForecasting/rtmdoc/docs/index.md

 ## Get in touch

-If you require access to the RTM model, either as a user or as a developer, see [about/contributing](about/contributing) for more information.
+If you require access to the RTM or would like to stay in touch, see [Contributing](/about/contributing).